 Address: Culleen Beg, Cullionbeg, Co.
 Westmeath, N91 T8X9

 If you are looking for a family-friendly Halloween experience in Ireland, then head to Andean Alpacas in County Westmeath.
-They are holding a pumpkin carving experience event over 9 days where visitors can explore the Halloween trail, pick and carve their own pumpkin, and meet the alpacas too.
+They are holding a pumpkin carving experience event over 6 days where visitors can enter the Broomstick Run, visit the Haunted House, pick and carve their own pumpkin, and meet the alpacas too, an event that took place last year.

 Visitor facilities include parking, toilets and a café.
 Spaces will be limited for these events, so it is advised to pre-book your tickets.
 For more information and to book your spot, visit here.